isabella232/www-chapter-the-northcap-university/index.md

 ## Welcome
 Welcome to The NorthCap University Chapter.

+### Upcoming Meetings

+We schedule our meetings on the [OWASP NorthCap University Chapter Meetup Group](https://www.meetup.com/OWASP-The-NorthCap-University-Meetup-Group/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.